AlexJReid/blog/content/posts/monoblok-massive/index.md

 Subscribers can hook up directly to monoblok and it works fine.
 Most of the time though, you already have a NATS cluster doing the heavy lifting for the rest of the system, and you want the conditioned market data to land there too. monoblok ships with a [bridge](https://github.com/lexvicacom/monoblok#outbound-nats-bridge) that forwards selected subjects to a downstream NATS server, so the conditioned streams can flow into JetStream without the broker having to redo any of the work.
 Point it at `T.*.p.stable` and JetStream stores the deduplicated, rounded prices, not the raw firehose.
 Less write amplification, less retained noise, and only the precision a consumer actually needs.

-That sharpens a few things downstream.
-Per-message dedupe windows in JetStream have less to chew on because squelch already collapsed redundant reprints upstream.
+**This sharpens a few things downstream.** Per-message dedupe windows in JetStream have less to chew on because squelch already collapsed redundant messages upstream.
 Replays are smaller and faster.
 Consumers reading from the stream get the same shape of data as live subscribers on the broker, which means a backfill and a live tail stitch together cleanly.
 The raw frames stay on the monoblok side for anyone who wants them, but nothing forces JetStream to pay the storage cost.

 ## Try it